BerkeleyHCI/PolymorphicBlocks/getting-started.md

      ![Install complete popup](docs/ide/ide_deps_complete.png)
    <details> <summary>Using other interpreters</summary>

-     - If using Pipenv (may need to be installed separately), IntelliJ should also prompt you to install dependencies similarly to the Virtualenv case above
+     - If using Pipenv (may need to be installed separately), IntelliJ should also prompt you to install dependencies similarly to the Virtualenv case above.
      - If using System Interpreter or Conda: you will need to install dependencies manually, `pip install -r requirements.txt`.
        - On Ubuntu, you may need to select a particular version of Python for pip, using `python3.8 -m pip` instead of `pip` directly.
    </details>